- Apr 16, 2025

 Digital Records: The team extended the sorting process to digital records, identifying and archiving or deleting obsolete files, such as reports for retired aircraft.

-Seiton (Straighten):
+Seiton (Straighten)

 Physical: The team created a records label system with clear categories for each type of maintenance record.
 Color codes were added to folders to easily distinguish the different types of documents.